-Lange studied photography in New York City and in 1918 decided to travel the world with a friend.
-However, that was cut short in San Francisco, California when she was robbed, forcing her to stay where she earned her living as a portrait photographer for more than a decade.
+Lange studied photography in New York City and, in 1918, decided to travel the world with a friend.
+However, that was cut short in San Francisco, California, when she was robbed, forcing her to stay where she earned her living as a portrait photographer for more than a decade.

-In 1920, Lange married Maynard Dixon, a well known western artist, and with Dixon had two boys, Daniel in 1925 and John in 1930.
+In 1920, Lange married Maynard Dixon, a well-known western artist, and with Dixon had two boys, Daniel in 1925 and John in 1930.

 Lange returned to the Imperial Valley in early 1937 for the Resettlement Administration.
 The valley was in a state of crisis, and on February 16, 1937, Lange reported on the situation to Stryker:

 “I was forced to switch from Nipomo to the Imperial Valley because of the conditions there.
 They have always been notoriously bad, as you know, and what goes on in the Imperial is beyond belief.
-The Imperial Valley has a social structure all its own and partly because of its isolation in the state, those in control get away with it.
-But, this year’s freeze practically wiped out the crop and what it didn’t kill is delayed – in the meanwhile, because of the warm, no rain climate and possibilities for work the region is swamped with homeless moving families.
+The Imperial Valley has a social structure all its own, and partly because of its isolation in the state, those in control get away with it.
+But, this year’s freeze practically wiped out the crop, and what it didn’t kill is delayed – in the meanwhile, because of the warm, no rain climate and possibilities for work, the region is swamped with homeless moving families.
 The relief association offices are open day and night 24 hours.
-The people continue to pour in and there is no way to stop them and no work when they get there.”
+The people continue to pour in, and there is no way to stop them and no work when they get there.”

 As many as 6,000 migrants arrived in California from the Midwest every month, driven by unemployment, drought, and the loss of farms… In An American Exodus, which Paul Taylor co-authored with Lange, he wrote that the Okies and Arkies had “been scattered like the shavings from a clean-cutting plane.”
-Many drifted to the Imperial Valley after the completion of Boulder (Hoover) Dam in 1936, which guaranteed the valley a supply of water for irrigation.
+Many drifted to the Imperial Valley after completing the Boulder (Hoover) Dam in 1936, which guaranteed the valley a supply of water for irrigation.
 This put further pressure on the migrants, who were already competing with Mexicans and other immigrants for work.

-In October 1936 due to shortages funds forced Stryker to lay off the photographers, however, after just two months, he was able to rehire Lange in late January 1937.
+In October 1936, due to shortages, funds forced Stryker to lay off the photographers; however, after just two months, he was able to rehire Lange in late January 1937.
 The several hundred photographs she took that year document the terrible conditions in California at the time, including makeshift camps on the banks of irrigation ditches, use of irrigation water for cooking and washing, crowds at the relief offices, and, when work was available, the stooped labor of working in the fields.

 Lange’s photographs were intended to bolster support for the establishment of migrant camps in the area by the Resettlement Administration.
 On March 12, 1937, Lange wrote Stryker that her “negatives are loaded with ammunition.”
 She added that the situation was “no longer a publicity campaign for migratory agricultural labor camps” but rather “a major migration of people and a rotten mess.”
-To get the “word” out, the photographs were provided to state emergency relief offices, the U.S. Senate, for a Works Progress Administration (WPA) exhibit in San Francisco, and by a number of newspapers and periodicals, including Life magazine.
+To get the “word” out, the photographs were provided to state emergency relief offices, the U.S. Senate, for a Works Progress Administration (WPA) exhibit in San Francisco, and by several newspapers and periodicals, including Life magazine.

 In 1941, she was awarded a Guggenheim Fellowship for excellence in photography.
 However, after the attack on Pearl Harbor, she gave up the prestigious award to record the forced evacuation of Japanese Americans to relocation camps, on assignment for the War Relocation Authority (WRA).
 She photographed the rounding up of Japanese Americans and their internment in relocation camps.
-Her images were so obviously critical that the Army impounded them at the time.
+Her images were so critical that the Army impounded them at the time.

 In 1945, Lange was invited by Ansel Adams to accept a position at the first fine art photography department at the California School of Fine Arts, which she accepted.
 Seven years later, in 1952, she co-founded the photographic magazine Aperture.

-In the last two decades of her life, she suffered from poor health including gastric problems, bleeding ulcers, and post-polio syndrome.
+In the last two decades of her life, she suffered from poor health, including gastric problems, bleeding ulcers, and post-polio syndrome.
 Dorothea Lange died of esophageal cancer on October 11, 1965, at the age of 70.